 Research proposal writing, business, social sciences, humanities

 Workshops are offered as a series of nine, two, or two-and-a-half hour workshops at City West and Magill campuses.
-It is important to attend all of the workshops in the series.
-The content covered in each workshop in the series is identical and you may choose to attend a workshop in another series if you are unable to attend your regular series.
+It is important to attend all of the workshops in the series if you can.
+The content covered in workshop with the same title in the series is identical and you may choose to attend a workshop in another series if you are unable to attend your regular series.
 Workshops involve analysing discipline examples, group or pair discussion of your research and research writing, feedback on writing, and individual writing on your research proposal.

 An additional all-day Saturday workshop is offered which aims to cover the key learning objectives of workshops 2, 3, 4 and 5 from the Research proposal writing series within a research introduction writing activity.
 The workshop is intended to offer an intensive for candidates unable to attend the week day series.
 Candidates who have attended the week day series will not need to attend, but if you would like to revise workshop content and spend a day writing your introduction, you are welcome to join the Saturday workshop.